pivotal/docs-tap/install-components.md

    Service accounts that run Tekton workloads need access to the image pull secrets for the Tanzu package.
-This includes the `default` service account in a namespace, which is created automatically, but not associated with any image pull secrets.
-Without these credentials, PipelineRuns fail with a timeout and the Pods report that they cannot pull images.
+This includes the `default` service account in a namespace, which is created automatically but not associated with any image pull secrets.
+Without these credentials, PipelineRuns fail with a timeout and the pods report that they cannot pull images.

    Create an image pull secret in the current namespace and fill it from [the `tap-registry` secret](#add-package-repositories).
 Run the following